jessicakarpovich/form-project/readme.md

 # Introduction

 This is a responsive and accessible form that will validate user input.
+Upon succeddful validation, the completed order will be displayed.

 To view the results, visit <https://jessicakarpovich.github.io/form-project/>.